Ali Kazimi: Films

-Honors
+Honours

 Kazimi was named the Best Documentarian in Toronto by NOW Magazine's Best of Toronto 2005.

-In 2019, Kazimi was one of 8 recipients of the Governor General's Award in Visual and Media Arts – "Kazimi’s lovingly rendered and profoundly insightful works demonstrate a deep-rooted empathy for his subjects, a singular cinematic eye, and an unflinching commitment to shedding light on difficult truths."
+In 2019, Kazimi was one of 8 recipients of the Governor General's Award in Visual and Media Arts – "Kazimi's lovingly rendered and profoundly insightful works demonstrate a deep-rooted empathy for his subjects, a singular cinematic eye, and an unflinching commitment to shedding light on difficult truths."
 The same year he also received an honorary degree, D.Litt. honoris causa from the University of British Columbia.

 He was elected as a Senior Fellow of Massey College in 2021 and as Fellow of the Royal Society of Canada in 2023.

 In May 2025, he became the fourth recipient of the Fire Horse Award given by the Toronto Reel Asian Film Festival.